smithjd/sql-pet/docs/10-environment_diagram.md

 R-SQL processing, the purpose of this tutorial, is performed via a database connection.
 This should be a simple task, but often turns out to take a lot of time to actually get it to work.
 We assume that your final write ups are done in some flavor of an Rmd document and others will have access to the database to confirm or further your analysis.

-For this tutorial, the following are the hardcoded values used to make the Postgres database connection.

-     con <- dbConnect(drv = "PostgreSQL",
-                     user = "postgres",
-                     password = "postgres",
-                     host = "localhost",
-                     port = 5432,
-                     dbname = "dvdrental"
-                     )

-The main focus of the entire tutorial is SQL processing through a dbConnection.
+One focus of this tutorial is SQL processing through a dbConnection and we will come back to this in a future section.
 The remainder of this section focuses on some specific Docker commands.

 2.  bash